bmarini/rack-mogilefs/README.md

-If you are using Nginx you'll probably want to serve MogileFS files with the [MogileFS Module](http://www.grid.net.ru/nginx/mogilefs.en.html), but if you need to serve them out of a Rack app, this should help.
+If you are using Nginx you'll probably want to serve MogileFS files with the [MogileFS Module](http://www.grid.net.ru/nginx/mogilefs.en.html), but if you need a quick way to serve them out of a Rack app, this should help.

+## Caveats

+Serving files through Ruby is slow.
+The preferred method is to set an X-Reproxy-Url header from ruby and let the web server serve the file.
+For Nginx, you could have a config like this:

+    location /reproxy {
+        internal;
+        set $reproxy $upstream_http_x_reproxy_url;
+        proxy_pass $reproxy;
+        proxy_hide_header Content-Type;
+    }

+`Rack::MogileFS` will use this method if you pass a strategy option of `:reproxy`

+    use Rack::MogileFS, :strategy => :reproxy

 ## Getting Started: